 Ashlee Dean Wells

-I am a woman. mother. partner. photographer. friend.
+I am a queer non-binary human. a parent. partner. photographer. friend.

 I live in Chicago.

-Xavier is 11.
-Nova Emery is 4 and Aurora Eisley was stillborn due to complications from Twin to Twin Transfusion Syndrome (TTTS).
+Xavier is 12.
+Nova Emery is 5 and Aurora Eisley was stillborn due to complications from Twin to Twin Transfusion Syndrome (TTTS) in 2012.

 I’m currently working on a photo documentary, which is likely why you’re here.